Member portal

 If we can’t resolve a complaint through negotiation or conciliation, we may make a written decision.
 All of our decisions are based on what is fair in all the circumstances, taking into account the law, any applicable industry codes of practice, and good industry practice.

 We have created a series of approach documents that explain how we reach decisions about key issues.
-Please refer to the AFCA approach page on the AFCA website for more information.
+Please refer to our Approach documents on our website.

 Do members have the opportunity to comment on the way AFCA operates?